 Geographic Connection to Pennsylvania: New Bloomfield, Perry County

 Kerry Shawn Keys was born in Harrisburg on June 25, 1946.
-He worked for the United States Peace Corps in South India, and afterwards received his Master of Arts degree from Indiana University.
-He has had various teaching jobs in colleges and started the company Pine Press of which he is an editor and publisher.
-His poems and works have been published in several countries all over the world and earned many awards.
+He was a Peace Corps volunteer in South India, and later received his Master of Arts degree from Indiana University.
+He has taught at several colleges, including Penn State University and Dickinson College, and started the company Pine Press.
+His poems and works have been published in several countries.

-Elmer Richard Keys, a plumber, and Helen (Kirk) Keys, a clerk and typist, celebrated the birth of their son, Kerry, on June 25, 1946, in Harrisburg, Pennsylvania.
-Throughout his life, Keys has been married twice and twice divorced.
-His first wife was Ann James Costello.
-After their divorce, Keys married Ziza Kearns, whom he also divorced.
-He now has a romantic partner in Janet Pellam, a poet, fiber artist, and musician.
+On June 25, 1946, Elmer Richard Keys, a plumber, and Helen (Kirk) Keys, a clerk and typist, celebrated the birth of their son, Kerry, in Harrisburg, Pennsylvania.
+Throughout his life, Kerry Keys has lived in racially and culturally diverse areas, and this informs much of his work.
+Keys’ first wife was Ann Fletcher James Costello.
+He would later marry and divorce Valdenice “Ziza” dos Reis Almeida, then the archival photographer Džoja Barysaite.

-Keys' passion for his work has led him to win several awards.
-He was announced a Senior Fulbright fellow in Salvador, Brazil from 1983-1984 and also a fellow of the Pennsylvania Council on the Arts in 1983 and 1989.
-Poetry Society of America gave him the Robert H. Winner Memorial Award in 1992 for Bones and Buzzards.
-Also, his translating skills were rewarded when he won the Neustadt International Prize for Literature in 1992 for his work with A Knife All Blade.
+Keys' passion for his work has earned him several awards, including Pennsylvania Council on the Arts Fellowships.
+The Poetry Society of America also granted him the Robert H. Winner Memorial Award in 1992 for Bones and Buzzards.

 Swallowtails Gather These Stones.
 Bloomington, IN: Kanchenjunga Press, 1973.